What’s new for those who create Marketing assets in Pardot after the Summer ’18 release? Some of us are thinking finally!

 Layout Templates for All Devices

-Lastly but not least, Pardot has finally introduced Responsive Layout Templates.
+Last but not least, Pardot has finally introduced Responsive Layout Templates.
 If you are currently redesigning your landing pages but haven’t tried these yet, we would recommend to take a look now.
-Research says users now browse around online more regularly on their mobile phone, it is therefore very important to make sure that your landing pages are responsive to small media devices as well as desktop.
+Research says users now browse around online more regularly on their mobile phone.
+It’s therefore very important to make sure that your landing pages are responsive to smaller devices as well as desktop.
 By using existing and tested responsive templates, you’ll save yourself a lot of time and keep your focus on aligning the template styling with your branding.

 So, how do you import these responsive templates?